freebsd/freebsd-quarterly/2020q2/largepages.md

 Contact: Konstantin Belousov <kib@FreeBSD.org>

-FreeBSD already provides excellent support for superpages, in the manner completely transparent to the applications.
+FreeBSD already provides excellent support for superpages, in a manner completely transparent to applications.
 It tries to proactively prevent fragmentation, reserves contigous runs of the physical pages for linear allocations in managed objects, and auto-promote runs of small pages when they form complete superpage.